 Some bulkheads come with cutouts so you can still see the back area, while others are solid.
 Shop around for various kinds of steel (or other metal) partitions to create a barrier between the front seat and the back of your business vehicle.

 3. Think vertically to utilize extra space.

 As previously mentioned, the first step to maximizing your organizing design skills in your pickup truck or cargo van is to build a solid foundation.
 Next, look up.
 When placing smaller items, think vertically.
-They can be placed on shelves, and other items such as tools can be secured to peg boards purchased online or from your local hardware store.
+They can be placed on shelves.
+You can purchase pegboards online or from your local hardware store for tools.

 4. Cover it up.

 To keep your interior upholstery in good condition, protect your original seats and floors by covering them up.
-Use custom-fitted seat covers for the seats and heavy-duty floor mats and floor liners.
+Use custom-fitted seat covers for the seats and heavy-duty floor mats and floor liners for the floors.

-Other items to protect your interiors from damage include dashboard covers, window shades or blockers, and steering wheel covers.
+Other items to protect your interior from damage include dashboard covers, window shades or blockers, and steering wheel covers.

-This may sound obvious, but consider creating a regular cleaning schedule for your work truck or van.
+It may sound obvious but consider creating a regular cleaning schedule for your work truck or van.
 Even once per month can do wonders for maintaining or keeping your work vehicle in top condition.

 For each deep cleaning session, you’ll thoroughly clean even those hard-to-reach areas, throw away unneeded items and trash, and vacuum every nook and cranny.